bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 Finally switch to the &#8220;Cron&#8221; tab, check &#8220;Auto Restart&#8221; (enable jobs on reboot) and press &#8220;Start&#8221;.
 Pressing &#8220;Start&#8221; is necessary each time you add/enable a new task &#8211; just in case you want to add more cron jobs.

 That's it on the device.
-Let&#8217;s go on with the PC side.
+Let's go on with the PC side.

 ## Setup on PC